jme2005/Get_Data_Assignment/CodeBook.md

 The variables in the tidy dataset are:

 Subject
 Activity
 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 where the average mean (denoted: -mean()) and average standard deviation (denoted: -std()) for each subject,activity, and measurement are presented as indicated.

-The tidy dataset was obtained by running the script "data_analysis.R".
+The tidy dataset was obtained by running the script "run_analysis.R".
 This script requires that the dataset found on:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones